From Charlotte to the Outer Banks, North Carolina is a state filled with great experiences

 Outer Banks

-As impressive as the natural setting of North Carolina’s barrier island is, visitors can enjoy three National Park Service sites, all in close proximity.
-Wright Brothers National Memorial, Cape Hatteras National Seashore both are designated “first” while the Cape Hatteras Lighthouse is the “tallest” of the brick lighthouses.
+As impressive as the natural setting of North Carolina’s barrier islands are, visitors can enjoy three National Park Service sites, all in close proximity.
+Wright Brothers National Memorial and Cape Hatteras National Seashore are both designated “first” while the Cape Hatteras Lighthouse is the “tallest” of the brick lighthouses.
 Fort Raleigh National Historic Site was home to the first English born child Virginia Dare.
-Elizabethan Gardens and dozens more historic sites including the Lost Colony outdoor drama and Roanoke Island Festival Park and you’ll easily fill an itinerary.
+Add in a visit to the Elizabethan Gardens along with cultural experiences like The Lost Colony outdoor drama and Roanoke Island Festival Park and you’ll easily fill your North Carolina itinerary.
 If your culinary tendencies lean towards seafood, just about all seafood restaurants buy fresh catch right from the docks.
-Fresh seafood prepared in family owned and operated small to large restaurants with dinner itself becomes an award-winning attraction for your group.
+Fresh seafood prepared in family-owned and operated small to large restaurants with dinner itself becomes an award-winning attraction for your group.

-You can build a nice itinerary around what you know about the Outer Banks, but put this on your radar.
-There’s a new and growing African-American Experience of Northeast North Carolina (AAENENC) program.
-The Outer Banks Visitors Bureau (Dare county) teamed with Camden, Chowan, Currituck, Pasquotank, and Perquimans Counties Tourism Development Offices.
-Gates, Martin, and Washington counties will soon be joining the AAENENC.
-Their mission is to promote individual heritage sites on one website (ncblackheritagetour.com) celebrating the contributions of African Americans and encourage a deeper understanding of the region’s rich cultural heritage.
-Dare County has in place a full day itinerary “Outer Banks: First in Freedom Itinerary.”
-Outerbanks.org
+You can build a nice itinerary around what you know about the Outer Banks, but put this on your radar: The African American Experience of Northeast North Carolina (AAENENC) program.
+Its mission is to promote individual heritage sites on one website (ncblackheritagetour.com) celebrating the contributions of African Americans and encourage a deeper understanding of the region’s rich cultural heritage.
+Dare County has in place a full day itinerary “Outer Banks: First in Freedom Itinerary.” outerbanks.org